 - Dog’s saliva also contains an enzyme called lysozyme that helps to defend the skin from infection.

-- Licking the wound can fight against E. Coli, Streptococcus canis, and other bacteria that are harmful to dogs.
+- Licking the wound can help combat E. Coli, Streptococcus canis, and other bacteria that are harmful to dogs.

 2. Dogs lick as a sign of love and affection